 - F3 key to convert the Text To Speech output into an MP3 file and automatically save it on an MP3 player

 - F9 key to exit the program

 The MP3 creation command initiates a procedure that automatically writes MP3 files to the root directory of an MP3 player using an auto-incrementing naming system of Page 1, Page2, Page3...Page9999.
 As a result, you don't need a screen reader to navigate a file save dialog and respond to multiple GUI controls to save your OCR output like you would with a standard Windows application.
-Instead, we replace all of that with just a single key press (F3) that does everything for you automatically and even tells you when it's complete!
+Instead, we replace all of that with just a single key press (F3) that does everything for you automatically and even tells you when it's done!!
 After you finish reading or converting your documents to MP3 files, you can easily shut down the program and return to the desktop by just pressing the F9 key.